Employment

 The data shows that:

-- the highest overall employment rates were in the South East and the East of England (both 78%)
+the highest overall employment rates were in the South East, South West, and the East of England (all 78%)

-- the highest employment rate out of all ethnic groups and regions was for people in the Indian ethnic group living in the South West of England (87%)
+the highest employment rates out of all ethnic groups and regions was for people in the white ‘other’ ethnic group in the East Midlands and Scotland (both 85%)

-- the lowest rate was for people in the combined Pakistani and Bangladeshi ethnic group living in the North West (50%)
+the lowest rate was for people in the combined Pakistani and Bangladeshi ethnic group in North West (55%)

 10. Data sources